-• Routes external HTTP/HTTPS traffic
+• Routing external HTTP/HTTPS traffic to internal services

-• Load balances across pods
+• Load balancing across pod replicas

 Installation